mpv-enjoyer/imgui_journal/README.md

 # imgui_journal

-NOTES:
-- arguments started with known_ require you to know the location of the item in the internal vector.

 TODO:
 - gray out every STATUS_NOT_AWAITED
 - removed students from groups should not be actually removed (because their attendance dissappears)